psprings/grafeas-cli/README.md

 # grafeas-cli

-Initial experiment -- not sure if it will be useful yet, just using this as a place to save my code across computers for now.
+Initial experiment -- not sure if this will be useful yet, just using this as a place to save my code across computers for now.

 Temporary workaround for `vendor/` type issues: